Cyber4All/competency-ecosystem-docs/docs/authentication.md

 API Keys are identifiable by prefix.
 API Keys are salted and hashed when stored in our database.
 Which means if you lose your key, ***we cannot recover it***.

 {: .warning}
 > **API KEYS ARE NOT RECOVERABLE, IF LOST AN API KEY CANNOT BE RECOVERED.
-IT WILL HAVE TO BE DELETED AND A NEW ONE GENERATED**
+IT WILL HAVE TO BE DELETED AND A NEW ONE GENERATED.**

 All users have a list of actions that they can perform on our API.
 The API Key will have a subset of **your** actions.
 This mean that if permissions A-Z exists, and **your account** has permissions A-D, then your API Key **can only** have permissions A-D, or a subset of these permissions (e.g. { A, B, D}).